 My Hot Water Bottle

 Alone in Ireland, I discovered one at the foot of my bed under the neatly made covers.
 My friend had abandoned me for a boy earlier that night, leaving me raw and vulnerable in a strange place.
-Our host, having no idea when her foolish guests would return from the pub, kindly kept our beds warm with a hot water bottle.
+Our hostess, having no idea when her foolish guests would return from the pub, kindly kept our beds warm with a hot water bottle.
 I crawled into my bunk, brined in betrayal, and as my toes slid down the sheets her thoughtfulness climbed up my body, melting away my loneliness, making a way for rest.

 Stuck down my underwear every day for weeks, my hot water bottle helped liquefy the hormone and reduce swelling in the injection site at the beginning of nearly all my pregnancies.
-Romance was dead but the work got done.

 Thank you for always being there Hot Bottle Water.
 I love you.
 I wish you could read.